heyimalex/s3tup/README.md

 ## Usage

 S3tup can be used as a command line tool or a python library.
+Just write out a config file

+    ---
+    - bucket: example-bucket
+      rsync:
+        src: /path/to/folder

-Write out a config, set your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env vars and run:
+Set your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env vars and then run:

     $ s3tup /path/to/your/config.yml

+Easy as that!
+The configuration file can be as simple or robust as you need, and there are a few example in the repo to help you out.

 Alternatively you can use s3tup as a library within python.